 The club membership ranges from novices to professionals and all are made to feel welcome in a supportive and friendly atmosphere.
 Members of the club are very active and it is common to have a 75 % turnout at the monthly meetings.

-The major annual event of the club is the Print Exhibition, occurring in the fall.
+The major annual event of the club is Photo Art, a show of prints, occurring in the fall.
 For several years it was held at the Lennox & Addington County Museum.
 Since 2010 the exhibition has been held at the Lennox & Addington County General Hospital, in the Community Corridor.

-The exhibition has received wide attention and much praise.
+The annual show has received wide attention and much praise.
 This is an important component in the growth of the club’s members for several reasons:

-By entering images in a juried exhibition, the photographer subjects not only the photograph but the presentation to a panel of experienced judges.
+By entering images in a juried show, the photographer subjects not only the photograph but the presentation to a panel of experienced judges.

-The Print Exhibition provides the photographer with a relatively high level of exposure, which in turn encourages members at all levels of work.
+The annual print show provides club photographers with a relatively high level of exposure, which in turn encourages members at all levels of work.

-By regularly showing work with that of other photographers, a subtle peer pressure emerges leading the photographer to continually look for fresh approaches.
+By regularly showing work with that of other photographers, a subtle peer pressure emerges leading individual photographers to continually look for fresh approaches.
+Comments from other photographers and the viewing public also result from the annual print show.

 The Napanee Photo Club welcomes new members who are willing to contribute to the growth and success of the club.
 While the club does not provide actual lessons in photography, its programs and competitions provide an atmosphere of continual development and inspiration, consistent with its philosophy of promoting the art of photography.